Plugins

 If you’d like to see additional Tweakpane plugins either integrated with Svelte Tweakpane UI or added to the list of candidates below, please open an issue or a pull request:

-Note that all of the above plugins target Tweakpane v3, and will need to be updated to work with Tweakpane v4 before they can be integrated with Svelte Tweakpane UI.
+Note that some of the above plugins target Tweakpane v3, and will need to be updated to work with Tweakpane v4 before they can be integrated with Svelte Tweakpane UI.